nekonyuu/nekonyuu.github.io/content/posts/running-an-api-gateway-with-lambdas-in-scala-sam.md

 +++
 ## Why

 Because it's cool ?
-No, actually, because Scala is a pretty good programming language (Eithers, Options, Futures, a strong typing system, compatibility with the Java ecosystem, ...) and using it in Lambdas ought to be a nice combination to push a product to production fast.
+No, actually, because Scala is a pretty good programming language (Eithers, Options, Futures, a strong typing system, compatibility with the Java ecosystem, ...) and using it in Lambdas ought to be a nice combination to push a product to production fast while allowing an easy path of migration to long-lived apps if necessary (why would that be necessary will come in another post !).

 ## How